curityio/mcp-authorization-secured-api/clients/claude-code/README.md

 ## Dynamic Client Creation

-Claude Code acts as an MCP client and sends the following DCR request details:
+Claude Code acts as an MCP client and sends the following DCR request details.\
+Note that the MCP authorization specification does not define how clients get the initial scope.\

 ```json
 {